mocks-server/website/docs/getting-started/overview.md

 Define your mocked API routes in JSON, JavaScript or TypeScript files.
 Mocks Server loads them automatically and watches for changes.
 Defining routes using any of the available APIs is also possible.

+__Each route can contain many different variants defining different responses, and you can choose which variant has to be used by each route on each particular moment.__

-Routes can be defined in many ways, from [plain json objects](../usage/variants/json.md) to [plain text](../usage/variants/text.md) and even [Express middlewares](../usage/variants/middleware.md), and they can act in different ways also, from sending a response to [proxy the request to another host](../usage/variants/proxy.md).
+Depending on the variant type, variants can be defined in many ways, from [plain objects](../usage/variants/json.md) to [plain text](../usage/variants/text.md) or even [Express middlewares](../usage/variants/middleware.md), and they act in different ways also, from sending a response to [proxy the request to another host](../usage/variants/proxy.md).

+For example, variant types included in the main distribution are:

+* __[`json`](../usage/variants/json.md)__: Defines the JSON body and the status code to be sent when the route is requested.
+* __[`text`](../usage/variants/text.md)__: Defines the text body and the status code to be sent when the route is requested.
+* __[`middleware`](../usage/variants/middleware.md)__: Defines an [Express middleware](https://expressjs.com/en/guide/using-middleware.html) to be executed when the request is received.
+It is completely on your hand to send a response, or to pass the request to the next route, etc.
+* __[`static`](../usage/variants/static.md)__: Defines a folder from which to serve static assets.
+* __[`proxy`](../usage/variants/proxy.md)__: Defines a host to proxy the request when it is received.
+You can modify the request and/or the response also.

 :::tip
 Read the [usage chapter](../usage/basics.md) in 5 minutes ⏱ to fully understand the Mocks Server main concepts: Routes, Variants and Collections.